Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Survey of order parameters

 In the previous section, we showed the dBH system is a DW solid for $V/J > (V/J)_c$.
 In this section, we discuss several observables to characterise the phase of the system for $V/J < (V/J)_c$, and find it to be superfluid.

 Superfluidity is a complex phenomenon associated with a variety of properties of a system (dissipationless flow through narrow capillaries, quantized circulation, etc.).
 It frequently appears entwined with Bose-Einstein condensation --- the macroscopic occupation of one single-particle state~\cite{PethickBook, PitaBook}.
 In two spatial dimensions, as we are concerned with here, the Hohenberg-Mermin-Wagner theorem rules out condensation in the thermodynamic limit, because of thermal phase fluctuations of the order parameter~\cite{PitaBook}.
 However, for finite two-dimensional systems, algebraic decay of correlations in the one-body density matrix (OBDM) is sufficient to yield a non-zero superfluid density and non-vanishing condensate fraction, in agreement with the Josephson relation between these quantities~\cite{Holzmann2007,Holzmann2007pnas}.
+On account of this result, we do not compute the superfluid density or stiffness, which quantifies the energy offset caused by the introduction of a slow in-plane twist of the ground-state phase and is a measure of long-range coherence, and has been used in previous studies based on quantum Monte Carlo methods~\cite{Capogrosso2010}.

 Experimentally, condensation in cold-atom lattice systems has been demonstrated by measuring the momentum distribution after release from the trap and ballistic expansion, see e.g.~\cite{Greiner2002,jimenez2010phases,landig2016quantum}, while superfluidity in two dimensions has been established, e.g., by the observation of dissipationless flow of a cold atomic gas past an obstacle moving below a critical velocity~\cite{Desbuquois2012}.
 Based on these considerations, to determine the nature of the phase at $V/J < (V/J)_c$, we calculate the one-body density matrix (OBDM), from which we access the momentum distribution and the condensation fraction.
-Additionally, we evaluate the decay of non-local particle correlations~\cite{Streif2016} as a signal of superfluidity in 2D directly from the OBDM.
+Additionally, we compute the non-local particle correlations~\cite{Streif2016} directly from the OBDM, and evaluate their algebraic decay as a signal of superfluidity in 2D.

 We compute the OBDM as

 and diagonalise it to obtain its eigenvalues, $e_j$ ($j=1,\ldots,L_x\times L_y)$.
 These eigenvalues are also known as natural occupation numbers.
 The condensate fraction of the ground state then equals $e_1/N$ and $e_1/N=\mathcal{O}(1)$ signals condensation~\cite{Penrose1956, Yang1962}.
 As noted above, the condensate fraction can be experimentally measured in optical lattice setups, associating $e_1$ with the population of the lowest-momentum state~\cite{Greiner2002, jimenez2010phases, landig2016quantum}; however, there is no direct experimental access to higher occupation numbers, $e_{j>1}$.